clmassie1/ContosoUniversity/README.md

 # Contoso University

-This is fictional website Contoso University.
+This is a fictional website Contoso University.
 It includes functionality such as student admission, course creation, and instructor assignments

 ### Prerequisites